aleksandarkekic/Velero-longhorn-backup/README.md

 Now, if Longhorn is configured correctly, it writes this backup to a S3 bucket.

 Velero cannot directly copy data from Longhorn volumes to object storage.
 Instead: \
-      -Velero uses the Velero-plugin-for-CSI to create a VolumeSnapshot resource. \
+      -**Velero uses the Velero-plugin-for-CSI to create a VolumeSnapshot resource.** \
-      -Longhorn recognizes the request and creates a volume snapshot. \
+      -**Longhorn recognizes the request and creates a volume snapshot.** \
-      -Longhorn, if properly configured, stores the snapshot in an S3 bucket. \
+      -**Longhorn, if properly configured, stores the snapshot in an S3 bucket.** \

-The installation of the MinIO service on Linux is explained here: https://github.com/aleksandarkekic/Install-MiniO-on-Ubuntu
+**The installation of the MinIO service on Linux is explained here:** https://github.com/aleksandarkekic/Install-MiniO-on-Ubuntu

-Here is the configuration of Longhorn to use MinIO S3 for backups: https://www.civo.com/learn/backup-longhorn-volumes-to-a-minio-s3-bucket
+**Here is the configuration of Longhorn to use MinIO S3 for backups:** https://www.civo.com/learn/backup-longhorn-volumes-to-a-minio-s3-bucket

-**Snapshot Controller and CSI Snapshot CRDs** \
+# Snapshot Controller and CSI Snapshot CRDs \
 To create CSI snapshots, we need a snapshot controller and the CSI snapshot CRDs.
 Since these are not installed by default on K3s, we need to install them manually:
 ```bash
 kubectl -n kube-system create -k "github.com/kubernetes-csi/external-snapshotter/client/config/crd?ref=release-5.0"